Field Naturalists Took Temperature of Mississippi River Watershed

 Future climate change is only one environmental stress which may change our watershed.
 The provincial government and MVC have now begun serious consideration of the implications of future climate change.
 Hopefully, our work will encourage the local public to engage in discussions about how we can manage future change.
 Just what is at risk and how can we best adapt to changes that are already underway?

 Once all of the water temperature results are in, MVFN will prepare a summary report of the 2006 water-temperature survey for public release.
 Copies will also be sent to participating groups and individuals and posted on our website at www.mvfn.ca.
-For further information on this or other MVFN projects, please contact MVFN President Michael McPhail at 613-256-7211 or .
+For further information on this or other MVFN projects, please contact MVFN President Michael McPhail at 613-256-7211 or email@example.com.